Itsyourdriver/DriversTweaks/README.md

 - Understand that this is still in beta and is a work-in-progress. **Bugs will be present!**

+# Installation

+Download the most recent tag from the releases section in the repo.
+Open the .zip, and copy the .zip inside of there into the "datapacks" folder in your main world or into the temporary datapack folder when creating a world.
+**If you find any bugs or are unsure on how to install, join the support server.**

 # Links
 - (Coming soon): https://tweaks.driver.fyi/
 - Ko-Fi: https://ko-fi.com/itsyourdriver